All About Bale Wrap and Silage Plastic Recycling

 Silage Plastic

-Follow these 4 steps to prepare your used silage plastic for compression/baling:
+Follow these 3 steps to prepare your used silage plastic for recycling:

 Bale Wrap

-Follow these 4 steps to prepare your used bale wrap for compression/baling:
+Follow these 3 steps to prepare your used bale wrap for recycling:

-- Cut – If needed, cut the bale wrap into manageable pieces (especially if using continuous wrapped bales).
+- Cut – the bale wrap into manageable pieces.

 Note: This work is separate from the ‘Alberta Ag-Plastic.
 Recycle It!’ program to collect and recycle grain bags and twine, which is led by the multi-stakeholder Agricultural Plastics Recycling Group, with funds granted by the Government of Alberta and administered by Alberta Beef Producers.